Episode 330

 that's the last I heard from her.
 Adam told investigators that Caitlin stepped off her front porch, walked down the road, and climbed into a mysterious black SUV.

-Or was it just a whole story that Adam was making up just to cover his tracks so you guys just all sitting there chatting on the front porch so Wendy's taking a leave uh she left about like
+Or was it just a whole story that Adam was making up just to cover his tracks?
+So you guys just all sitting there chatting on the front porch?
+So Wendy's taking the leave.
+Uh, she left about like

-so what how did she tell me the story again how she up and leaves
+So what how did she tell me a story again how she up and leaves?
+She was messaging Amanda on Facebook and uh

-Like to me, she's just not the right kind of the right kind of people to really be hanging out with.
-Personal nitpicking things that me and her we just don't click.
+the right kind of people to really be hanging out with.
+Personal nitpicking things that me and hers, we just don't click.

 you should not go.
-Did she say what she was going to go do?
-Yeah, she said that they were going to go sit at Hyde Park and they were going to basically be hanging out and everything else.
+Did she say what she's gonna go do?
+Yeah, she said that they were gonna go sit at Hyde Park and they were gonna basically be hanging out and everything else.

 Just basically doing girl stuff.
 Adam identified the person who picked up Caitlin as someone named Amanda Mix.